 - Choose a moderator.
 This person should outline the purpose of the meeting and guide the conversation.
 Anytime the group goes off track, the moderator should gently steer people back to task.

 - Make it safe to share.
-Your meeting should be a safe place for people to open up and share.
-Be supportive of people’s input.
-This will give everyone the confidence to voice their ideas and opinions.
+Be supportive of everyone’s input.
+This will give your team confidence to voice their ideas and opinions.